Cryptonite-MIT/niteCTF-2024/rev/rusty_restraints/solution/README.md

     print("No solution found")
 ```

-A smarter approach would be to just debug and see how things are working, you can straight of get all the decrypted values without going through the hassle of making a decryption script.
+A smarter approach would be to just debug and see how things are working, you can straight off get all the decrypted values without going through the hassle of making a decryption script.
 I was wondering if this could be angred.
 Who knows

 The flag - `nite{chi11_ru5t_f3rric0xid3}`